For further articles on these topics:

 John was . . . good.
 It seems to simple a word to describe a person, but he was just so good.
 He could make conversation with anyone, make instant friends.
 John had this incredible openness with people - he would help anyone.
 He was so smart and so curious – interested in things in real and deep ways.
 And he was so funny – goofy and able to make me laugh even when I was so angry at him.
 He was just so good.

 I talked to someone else who lost a friend to an overdose recently.
-We talked about this risk of someone being defined by their addiction.
-“He was a million other things,” she said.
+We talked about this risk of someone being defined by their addiction and their overdose.
+Suddenly they're gone and it feels like that has become their legacy.
+"He was a million other things," she said.

 A million other things.